devopsgroup-io/catapult/README.md

 # Troubleshooting #

-Below is a list of known nuances split out by Service that are worth mentioning:
+Below is a list of known limitations with Catapult, if you're still having issues with Catapult, [submit a GitHub Issue](https://github.com/devopsgroup-io/catapult-release-management/issues/new).

 * **CloudFlare**
-    * If your `~/configuration.yml["websites"]["apache/iis"]["domain"]` includes more than 1 subdomain (drupal7.devopsgroup.io) the `force_https` option will not work as CloudFlare only supports a first-level subdomain. https://www.cloudflare.com/ssl
+    * [07-27-2015] If your `~/configuration.yml["websites"]["apache/iis"]["domain"]` includes more than 1 subdomain (drupal7.devopsgroup.io) the `force_https` option will not work as CloudFlare only supports a first-level subdomain. https://www.cloudflare.com/ssl
+* **monitor.us**
+    * [08-10-2015] If your `~/configuration.yml["websites"]["apache/iis"]["domain"]` includes the `force_https` option, you will need to login to monitor.us and enable SNI from Monitors > Monitor List > Actions > Basic Settings > Enable SNI support.
 * **Vagrant**
-    * If your `~/configuration.yml["websites"]["apache/iis"]["domain"]` includes the `force_https` option, during `vagrant status` you will receive an err for the http response code for `.dev` as this is a self-signed cert and not routing through CloudFlare.
+    * [07-27-2015] If your `~/configuration.yml["websites"]["apache/iis"]["domain"]` includes the `force_https` option, during `vagrant status` you will receive an err for the http response code for `.dev` as this is a self-signed cert and not routing through CloudFlare.

-If you're still having issues with Catapult, [submit a GitHub Issue](https://github.com/devopsgroup-io/catapult-release-management/issues/new).
+# Service Justification #

+Catapult uses many factors to make the best decision when it comes to choosing **Services**, the following are taken into account - popularity, cost, API support, and user experience.
+The following is an outline of what we think the common questions may be when you see Catapult using a particular **Service**.
+Have you're own perspective?
+[Let us know](https://github.com/devopsgroup-io/catapult-release-management/issues/new).

+* **monitor.us**
+    * [08-10-2015] monitor.us does not have the greatest user interface, branding, or technology.
+However, it does something that no other application monitoring services do - it offers free http/https monitoring and an API that allows Catapult to add these monitors for you.
+        * A service to watch would be New Relic, however, the blocker is that there is no API support for their synthetic monitoring.